Skip to content

 The Creative Brief

-The creative brief is one of the most useful and adaptable tools in business, and not just for people who work in marketing and communications.
+The creative brief is one of the most useful and adaptable tools in marketing and communications.

-• Developed together with the team before the program begins so …
+• Is developed together with the team – even better, with the client – before the program begins so …

 • Every team member is actively involved, to ask questions, raise concerns